aryansdomain/IntScript/README.md

 ### Encoding

-The encoding for a program outputs a single binary number, which is then converted to an integer.
-Each encoding starts with a blank binary string.
+The encoding for a program outputs a single ternary (base-3) number, which is then converted to an integer.
+Each encoding starts with a blank ternary string.

 **For each command:**
-* The corresponding binary code for the command (see the table above) is appended to the binary string.
+* The corresponding *binary* code for the command (see the table above) is appended to the *ternary* string. *(the mismatch between the two bases may seem confusing, but it will be explained later.)*

 * **For a single-number argument *(e.g. MOVE, ADD)*:**
     * [ZigZag encoding](https://gist.github.com/mfuerstenau/ba870a29e16536fdbaba) is applied to the signed integer to make it unsigned.
-    * It is appended after the code as a 1-byte unsigned number.
+    * It is appended after the binary code.

 * **For an argument that is a block of code *(e.g. LOOP, IFZ)*:**
-    * The number of commands (the length of the block) is appended as a 1-byte unsigned number.
+    * The number of commands (the length of the block) is appended as an unsigned number.
-        * Note that ZigZag is not applied here, as the number of commands is always positive
+    Note that **ZigZag is not applied here**, as the number of commands is always positive.
     * The binary representing the block of code is appended.

+* Finally, a 2 is appended to the ternary string to signify the end of the command.
+This 2 is what makes the otherwise-binary string ternary.

 #### Example